19 Super Easy yet Creative Milo Recipes for the Total Milo-Addict

 - Optional: dust Milo powder as garnish and serve with a scoop of whipped cream or vanilla ice cream.

-If you liked your tea-time treats with a bit of a crunch, these Milo biscuits will do the trick.
+If you like your tea-time treats with a bit of a crunch, these Milo biscuits are for you.
 With easy-to-find ingredients, find the measurements of each item on Bake Play Smile’s webpage.

 Recipe by Bake Play Smile